Port Area, Manila: History

 Port Area, historically known as Port District, was built on reclaimed land in the 1890s, toward the end of the Spanish rule, as an expansion of the Port of Manila.
 In 1914, administrative oversight of the district was transferred to the Insular Collector of Customs (now Bureau of Customs).
 Subsequently, in 1949, revisions to the Manila city charter resulted in the formal and explicit inclusion of Port Area as part of the newly established 4th district.
 It was later transferred to the 5th district in 1987, following the restoration of the bicameral Congress.

-In the late 1970s, the urban poor were resettled to Baseco Compound, originally a dockyard of the National Shipyard and Steel Corporation (NASSCO) that was acquired by the Romualdez family in 1966, to make space for a potential international seaport.
+In the late 1970s, the urban poor were resettled to Baseco Compound, originally a dockyard of the National Shipyard and Steel Corporation (NASSCO), a Government-owned and controlled corporation (GOCC) that was acquired by the Romualdez family in 1966, to make space for a potential international seaport.
 Baseco was declared a barangay in the 1980s.
 Following the 1986 People Power Revolution, the property was sequestered, leading to further resettlement and its proclamation as a residential site in 2002.

 Barangays

 The district of Port Area is made up of 5 barangays, numbered 649 to 653.
 Barangay 649 contains the Engineer's Island, now informally known as the Baseco Compound.
 The Island is regarded as one of the biggest urban poor communities in the Philippines.
-All barangays of Port Area belong to Zone 68 of the City of Manila.